-An Entrepreneur creates opportunities not just for himself but more importantly for others.
-In Nepal, this is even more important as we have a high number of unemployed Nepalis and opportunities are limited to a privileged few.
+An Entrepreneur creates opportunities not just for him/her but more importantly for others.
+In Nepal, this is even more important as we have a high number of unemployed Nepalis and dignified opportunities are limited to a privileged few.

 Here are few ways Entrepreneurs will transform Nepal…

 We hear of so many problems in Nepal.
 Listen to news, and you will hear problems left and right.
 Entrepreneurs view these problems as opportunities and solve problems for all of us to have a nicer life in Nepal.
 In the process of solving problems, they create jobs and positivism and efficiency in the economy.
 Today, many have become dependent on foreign aid and the government to solve our problems.
 Entrepreneurs don’t wait and will not wait for others to solve problems.
 They grab the opportunity, try to solve it and find a sustainable way to do this (business).
 Imagine a future in which each Nepali is hungry for problems and jumps to solve every problem in our society and makes a business out of it.
 We could become a very different society.

 Entrepreneurs create jobs that benefit low-income families in Nepal

 As an entrepreneur, you may help a struggling Nepali family directly, lifting them from poverty simply by creating ‘jobs’.
 The employment you generate and the salary you pay , helps towards improving the local economy, i.e small shops, farmers, schools, groceries and local towns.
 You help the local eco-system by the wealth you generate for others.
 This in turn helps generate a positive cycle of employment.
 You help continue this positive cycle of growth even as a small entrepreneur.

 As an entrepreneur, you will be creating not just one small business but over the course of time build it into a platform, an eco-system so that others can build their own businesses around yours.
 Thamel became Thamel when businesses started to bloom, servicing around one Hotel, Kathmandu Guest house.